 When can lenders or servicers charge the borrower a fee for making a flood determination?

-There are four instances under the Flood Disaster Protection Act (FDPA or Act) when the borrower can be charged a specific fee for a flood determination:
+There are four instances under the National Flood Insurance Act (Act) when the borrower can be charged a fee for a flood determination:

 - When the determination is made in connection with the making, increasing, extending, or renewing of a loan that is initiated by the borrower;